runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 #### Function visibility and modifiers:

 The function cannot be directly called from outside, as it is `internal`.
-An external call to this function will silently terminates with no effect (and no exception).
+An external call to this function will silently terminate with no effect (and no exception).

 The function does not update the storage, as it is marked `pure`.